- Office of Research and Sponsored Programs

 Verbal Consent Form

-This type of Consent might be used when conducting phone interviews.
-The subject will not sign this form.
-The investigator will read it aloud to the subject.
+Because of advances in technology over the years, in almost all instances some form of written consent or acknowledgement (with alteration approval) can be obtained from study participants.
+In the rare cases when a verbal consent form is allowed by federal regulations, the investigator will read a scripted consent form aloud to the subject.
 This process requires waiver of federal requirement to document consent in writing, requested through a section of the Cayuse Protocol Submittal.

 - Example of Verbal Consent Form in [Word]